 As you can see from the chart, both temperature indicators and data loggers demand manual work and deliver data only after the fact, so they are most commonly used where the product is less expensive and there is no lack of labor to handle it.
 They are also likely the most used methods for in-transit temperature monitoring.

 The IoT system, on the other hand, is a handy tool for immediate deviation detection and handling.
 That’s why it is most often used with those more expensive pharmaceuticals and where either labor is more costly or the whole supply chain needs to be leaner, more environmentally friendly and more automated.
 This is also why it tends to cost more in the short term than basic indicators and loggers.

-You can also read more about the evolution of temperature monitoring methods in our article:
+You can also read more about the evolution of temperature monitoring methods in the pharma cold chain in our article:

 Where to Use Which System